-Artifact dependency is just a way to get artifacts produces by one build in another.
+Artifact dependency is just a way to get artifacts produced by one build in another.
 Without corresponding Snapshot dependency they are mainly used when the build configurations are not related in terms of sources.
 For example one build provides a reusable component for others.

 Snapshot Dependency is a powerful concept that allows to express dependencies between the build configurations on the source level in TeamCity.

 A snapshot dependency from build configuration A to build configuration B enforces that each build of A has a "suitable" build of B so that both builds use the same sources snapshot (used sources revisions correspond to the same moment).

 Snapshot dependency alters the builds behavior in the following way:

 - when a build is queued, also queued are the builds from all the Build Configurations it snapshot-depends on;

 - all builds linked via snapshot dependencies are started by TeamCity with explicit specification of the sources revision.
 The revision is calculated so that it corresponds to the same moment in time (for the same VCS root it is the same revision number).
 For a queued build chain (all builds linked with snapshot dependency), the revision to use is determined after adding builds to the queue.
 At this time all the VCS roots of the chain are checked for changes and the current revision is fixed in the builds;